 Installation of a heat pump water heater usually costs $6-7,000.
 You can get rebates and tax credits that will pay for most of that and probably make it actually cheaper than getting a new gas heater.
 You’ll also save about $130 per year in utility bills [1].
 Better still, you'll eliminate the equivalent of 4,835 pounds of CO2 per year, equivalent to the total emissions of 18 Ugandans!

 Data from real householders in San Mateo in a Peninsula Clean Energy spreadsheet showed a median cost of about $6,500 to install, including any needed electrical work.
 SVCE has a similar median in their published data.
-Recent prices may have risen to about $7,000
+Recent prices may have risen to about $7,000, and there's quite a range in quotes, so your mileage may vary.

-The remarkable news is that (as of Feb 2024) rebates will pay for most of this.
-Silicon Valley Clean Energy (SVCE) will give you $2,000, and Golden State Rebates will give you another $900 ($700 for a tank <45 gal) (if you live in San Jose, Palo Alto, or Santa Clara city, you are not covered by SVCE, but follow those links to find local rebates).
-You can also get a 30% tax credit for any remaining cost, from the Inflation Reduction Act, bringing a $7,000 initial cost down to just $2,870 [2], a little cheaper than the typical cost of installing a gas water heater:
+The remarkable news is that (as of Dec 2024) rebates will pay for most of this.
+Silicon Valley Clean Energy (SVCE) will give you $2,000, TECH Clean CA will give you $1,800 ($1,100 for a tank <55 gal), and Golden State Rebates will give you another $900 ($700 for a tank <45 gal) (if you live in San Jose, Palo Alto, or Santa Clara city, you are not covered by SVCE, but follow those links to find local rebates).
+You can also get a 30% tax credit for any remaining cost, from the Inflation Reduction Act, bringing a $7,000 initial cost down to just $1,610 [2], substantially cheaper than the typical cost of installing a gas water heater:

 Initial Cost | $7,000 |